fmolnar-notredame/csb_powergrid/README.md

 whose functions depend on their dynamical homogeneity.

 # Contents of the repository
-- Networks: copies of the power-grid network datasets and codes for preprocessing
+- Preprocess: copies of the power-grid network datasets and codes for preprocessing
 - CSB: codes and results of analyzing converse symmetry breaking in these networks

 Please see the README.md file in each subfolder for further details.